 A good way to configure health scores is to start by deciding which of the available inputs to the score are the best indicators of customer health.
 In some cases it may involve activity levels or feature usage, while the health score for products that don't involve lots of user interaction may be better measured by NPS scores or other non-usage metrics.

-You should think about which of the configurable inputs to a health score are most important for your business and most closely correlate with account health.
 For example, if you have a fairly new product and you get lots of tickets from your customers, this may not be indicative that they are unhealthy.
 They may be in love with your product, but based on its maturity level, early customers have lots of questions/feedback.
 In this case, you might not weight support tickets highly, or you might set a high threshold for how many tickets are an indicator of poor health.

 Start from the accounts you know